missingfoot/jamessparkes.com/case-studies/personal-projects.md

 ---

 ## Project management
-Working with AI has taught me the importance of **meticulous documentation** and **clear requirements**.
+This workflow has expanded my understanding of the project management pipeline and enlightened me to the importance of **meticulous documentation** and **clear requirements**.
 In many ways, it feels like collaborating with a team of developers: each new session with the AI requires getting it back up to speed, so solid **readme files**, **roadmaps**, and **well-structured product requirement documents** are crucial.
 This approach helps prevent misunderstandings, keeps the AI on track with the project goals, and ensures a smoother development process and a more successful outcome.

 By personally guiding the project from start to finish rather than just focusing on UX design I've gained an appreciation for the roles and responsibilities of the entire team process.
 This experience has enhanced my communication skills and my ability to integrate with different workflows.